fedora-python/portingguide/source/index.rst

     First, your software needs to be tested.
     It is practically impossible to change untested software.

+*   Make sure all dependencies are ported

+    XXX: elaborate

 *   :doc:`Familiarize yourself with porting tools <tools>`

     Read up on the roles of ``six``, ``sixer``, ``modernize``,